 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint, including whether you have spoken to anybody at the school about it and if appropriate who you have spoken to.

-What actions do vou feel miaht resolve the problem at this stage?
+What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official Use Date acknowledgement sent:

+Date acknowledgement sent.

 By who:

 Complaint referred to:

 Date: